-In the near future all VFR and IFR flight plans will be required to be filed using the ICAO format.
+All VFR and IFR flight plans will be required to be filed using the ICAO format.
 New navigational and transponder suffixes will be used in the filing process.
 If you have a master flight plan on file please update it to conform to the new requirements.
 More information is available in the AIM publication.
 Please call or visit Fairbanks Flight Service Station for further information and assistance.